rbuhner/SupportAI_Evolution/Objectives.md

 	Encoded on 09/04/2017
 	Tested and finished on 09/16/2017

+X----------
-5) Basic OCR (Optical Character Recognition)		(Can work with more diverse inputs.)
+|	5) Basic OCR (Optical Character Recognition)		(Can work with more diverse inputs.)
-	+ Loading and storing specific font(s) and recognition parameters.
+|		+ Loading and storing specific font(s) and recognition parameters.
-	+ Ability to optically read the correct characters in a given area.
+|		+ Ability to optically read the correct characters in a given area.
-	+ Ability to correctly group characters to find targeted words.
+|		+ Ability to correctly group characters to find targeted words.
-	+ Loading and storing of targeted words and "meanings" (currently related actions?).
+|		+ Loading and storing of targeted words and "meanings" (currently related actions?).
+|

-6) Tracking and Following the currentTarget (given target is not self).
+|	6) Tracking and Following the currentTarget (given target is not self).
 (Starts moving around.)
-	+ Visually track the currentTarget on screen
+|		+ Visually track the currentTarget on screen
-	+ If one loses visual on target, or is about to, move to keep target in sight.
+|		+ If one loses visual on target, or is about to, move to keep target in sight.
-		+ Visually track path the target moves in when possible, and move where they do.
+|			+ Visually track path the target moves in when possible, and move where they do.
+|
+|	7) Combining the previous branches into/with a Causaulity learning memory.
+(Core Aspect: Learning)
+|		+ Creation of memory from array(s?) of input objects (imagery to start,
+|			but any logical input should work with causaulity learning.)
+|		+ Creation of memory net, first linearly, then have memories interconnect with finding/theorizing
+|			that one causes or could cause another, and seperate or atleast gain distance if finding
+|			they do not cause each other.
+|	  	|~ These connections would need other attached data, like direction of causality, distance from
+|			cause or effect (essentially how close one event is related to another.)
+|
+|   	I guess technically since this would combine these three stages together,
+|		then this is the new stage 5? a massive three-stage version thereof.
+|
+> Simplifying above into steps of the same idea, to lessen mass of branch/miniproject.
+V
+|	Stage 5 - Creating and applying Causality memory to target and self movement.
+|	Stage 6 - Optimizing and applying Causality memory to written language/text.
+|	Stage 7 - Bridging previous stages, aka having SAI-E predict events and cause events to better condition.
+|	~ Causality currently being defined as an event coming before another event within a certain time frame,
+|		without Coincidentallity (two events happening seemingly simultaneously, and therefore neither
+|		causing the other.) or Cross-Causality (the event happening before the event thought to cause it.)
+|
+> Still need to work on how to implement causality into the code, working on previous stage 6 for progress, while
+	thought process percolates.
+So back to simple tracking and following of given target.

+Stage 8) 'Curiosity' : SAI-E driven experimentation to strive for full causality knowledge.

 v-------v-------v Not fully developed ideas yet. v-------v-------v